Werburgh Street: History

 The street was originally St Werburgh Street, named after St. Werburgh's Church, with the street first appearing on maps in 1257.
 Werburgh Street Theatre was the first purpose-built theatre built in Ireland.

-In 1280 Sir Robert Bagod bought a stone dwelling house on or near Werburgh Street.
+In 1280 Sir Robert Bagod bought a stone dwelling house near Werburgh Street from the Hyntenberghs, a prominent Dublin family.
 In the fifteenth century, Roger Sutton had a house on the Street.
 It passed on his death to his son William Sutton, Attorney-General for Ireland.

 The southern end of the street was the location of one of the gateways in the city's walls, known as St Werburgh's Gate or Pole Gate.
 In the 1600s, the southern end was also the location of the Main Guard of the city.
 Their station on the street is denoted by Gun Alley nearby, which has since been demolished.

 The earliest iteration of the prison, the Four Courts Marshalsea, was also located on Werburgh Street in an area previously known as Shoemaker's Street from 1580 until the 18th century.